Apress/enterprise-social-java-platform/README.md

 All Java examples build with Maven 3.5 or above.

-Selected examples for other JVM languages like Kotlin may require Gradle.
+Selected examples for other JVM languages like Kotlin may require Gradle where indicated.

 ## Releases